 Suspend all of Section 8.
 “Support of Board Decisions.”

-After discussion, a voice vote being requested by Mr. Allen. , and by a vote of 14-0 with one abstention, the motion was ADOPTED with Directors Abernethy, Carlson, Holden, Norris, Williams, Lisenco, Blocksome, Frenaye, Pace, Vallio, Boehner, Allen, Sarratt and Stratton voting AYE with Director Norton abstaining
+After discussion, a roll call vote was requested by Mr. Allen.
+The motion was ADOPTED by a vote of 14-0-1, with Directors Abernethy, Carlson, Holden, Norris, Williams, Lisenco, Blocksome, Frenaye, Pace, Vallio, Boehner, Allen, Sarratt and Stratton voting AYE and with Director Norton abstaining.

-48. On the motion of Mr. Norris, seconded by Mr. Frenaye, it was unanimously VOTED that
+55. On the motion of Mr. Norris, seconded by Mr. Frenaye, it was unanimously VOTED that:

-The policy concerning petitions by candidates for nomination for ARRL elected office be changed such that
+The policy concerning petitions by candidates for nomination for ARRL elected office be changed such that:

-The candidate shall be informed in writing at the beginning of the nomination process that decision of the Ethics and Elections Committee concerning candidate eligibility will be made publicly available unless the candidate expressly requests otherwise; and that, if it is requested by the candidate that the reason(s) not be disclosed publicly, that the ARRL shall be authorized to publicly reveal; that this permission was not granted, and to disclose the request for privacy as received by the candidate;
+The candidate shall be informed in writing at the beginning of the nomination process that decisions of the Ethics and Elections Committee concerning candidate eligibility will be made publicly available unless the candidate expressly requests otherwise; and that, if it is requested by the candidate that the reason(s) not be disclosed publicly, that the ARRL shall be authorized to publicly reveal; that this permission was not granted, and to disclose the request for privacy as received by the candidate;

 If a candidate’s petition is rejected by the Ethics and Elections Committee, the candidate shall, with the notification of ineligibility, be given the opportunity to request in writing that the reason for the rejection not be made public.
 The candidate shall have 10 (ten) business days from the date that notice is given to the candidate to request privacy.
 If no such request is received within this period, the information may be publicly released.
 This information shall include the reasons for the rejection, with reference to the relevant ARRL governing documents, and may include other correspondence to or from the Ethics and Elections Committee and/or the Board concerning disqualifications;